julian-rose/FreeRTOS-for-Agon/README.md

 <p>

 A second Beta demo is found in ./FreeRTOSv202212.01-LTS/FreeRTOS/Demo/Beta/DemoDEV/.
-This demonstrates the new DEV API capabilities.
+This demonstrates the DEV API capabilities.
 Currently that is the full GPIO, UART and SPI APIs.
-The DEV I2C API is the last for beta development.
+DEV I2C API remains to be developed for the beta capability.

-<h5>SPI</h5>
+<h5>Bosch BMP280 barometer bad batch?</h5>
-Note DEV SPI successfully reads an NXP MFRC522 RFID controller IC.
-But reads back all zeros from a Bosch BMP280 barometric sensor; I get the same outcome using my Arduino, so my individual BMP280 is defective.
-I've ordered another BMP280 from a different supplier, to randomise my chances - I can check the manufacturer code printed on the case - and will re-test with that one.
+Note testing DEV SPI revealed a Bosch BMP280 barometer mfg#CFC-KU mounted on PCB#GY-BM ME/PM 280 read back all zeros; this could be the BMP280 batch.
-However, the DEV API SPI software looks okay for beta release and moving into the maintenance phase.
+Another with mfg#DHE-KL mounted on PCB#E/P 280 tested fine.

 <h3>License</h3>
 FreeRTOS / MOS for Agon is released under the MIT license.
 This is done mainly